 I had really been thinking about what controls balance as I started testing my theories with my wife.
 I broke down the pieces back to walking.
 That’s why when I taught her to speed skate, I asked her how do you walk?

 I wanted to break it down even more simple than that.
 That’s when I thought about standing on one foot.
-If I ask the question what’s the first thing that moves when you stand one foot, what would be your answer?
+If I ask, what’s the first thing that moves when you stand on one foot?
+What would be your answer?

-In fact go stand on your left foot now.
-Most people tend to answer their foot but before your foot even moves you have to start to shift your weight to your left side and that starts from the upper body in your left shoulder!
+In fact, go stand on your left foot now.
+Most people answer their foot, but before your foot even moves, you have to shift your weight to your left side, and that starts from the upper body in your left shoulder!

 Now go stand on your left foot and lift your right leg and concentrate on the feeling in your left shoulder and arm.
 Make your left arm tense and extend that down your arm to your hand.
-You’re probably going to start feeling more stable at this point!
-The free right side is a counter balance check but it doesn’t control the balance!
-You can freely move the free right arm or leg at any place but as long as you focus your control on your left shoulder/arm you won’t lose balance!
+You will probably

 Now stand on your left foot and this time force yourself not to shift your weight to your left side.
 You can’t because you fall over to your right!

-This major realization is what changed my skating almost overnight.
-Your balance is actually controlled by your employed side which is either the left and right shoulder of the same foot that you are standing on.
+This major realization changed my skating almost overnight.
+Your balance is actually controlled by your employed side, which is the left and right shoulder of the same foot that you are standing on.
 It extends down to your arm, to your hand.
-When you stand on your left foot balance is controlled by the left shoulder.
-When you stand on your right foot balance is controlled by the right shoulder.
+When you stand on your left foot, balance is controlled by the left shoulder.
+When you stand on your right foot, balance is controlled by the right shoulder.
 Remember how I said balance is broken from the top down.
-Guess what, balance is also controlled from the top down!
+Guess what… balance is also controlled from the top down!

 I had already started using this principle doing camels, loops, figures, freestyle, etc. Basically everything!